gilpanal/FirefoxOS_LogTasks/README.md

 Screen 1: Login screen.

-Basic Logo, user ID and password.
+Must select User ID and type password: "admin" for Administrator and "user" for the rest.

 Once a user logs in it will redirect to administrator or technician screen depending on the type of user.